DylanLiesenfelt/Books-From-The-Library/README.md

 # Books From The Library

-I'm just sjort hand copying books from the library.
+I'm just short-hand copying books from the library.
 Why?
 * I learn more effectively when im writing (typing) what I am reading, compared to just reading.
 * It's good for notes
 * I have a copy of the book